dnsimple/bugsnag-erlang/README.md

 bugsnag:notify(error, fake, "Testing bugsnag with a manual error report", no_module, 0).
 ```

-Or use the Erlang error logger:
+Or use the Erlang error logger

 ```erlang
 error_logger:error_msg("A sample error caught by the bugsnag error logger.").
 ```

-Or cause an error with a full stack trace:
+Or cause an error with a full stack trace

 ```erlang
 bugsnag:test_error().
 ```

-When embedding, make sure to set up the configuration elements in your sys.config (or other config file):
+When embedding, make sure to set up the configuration elements in your sys.config (or other config file)

   ```erlang
   [